Organisations and

 This is the Observatory on Rare Diseases, a FEDER project that was created with the aim of sharing and generating knowledge about the needs of patients with rare diseases.

-It is a portal where you can find information on types of rare diseases, a list of approved orphan drugs, a directory of rare disease patient associations, reports, clinical trials, etc.
+Created and coordinated by INSERM (French National Institute of Health and Medical Research), it is a portal where you can find information on types of rare diseases, a list of approved orphan drugs, a directory of associations of patients with rare diseases, reports, clinical trials, etc.

 RELEVANT DOCUMENTS